-Using Jalyn may increase your risk of developing prostate cancer.
+Using this medicine may increase your risk of developing prostate cancer.
 Ask your doctor about this risk.

 How should I take Jalyn?

-Take Jalyn approximately 30 minutes after a meal, at the same time each day.
+Take this medicine 30 minutes after a meal, at the same time each day.

-Swallow the capsule whole and do not crush, chew, break, or open it.
-A broken or leaking capsule can irritate your lips, mouth, or throat.
+Swallow the Jalyn capsule whole and do not crush, chew, break, or open it.

 Usual Adult Dose for Benign Prostatic Hyperplasia: